Tucker Carlson draws backlash after saying 17-year-old Kenosha shooting suspect "maintain[ed] order when no one else would"

 "If they don't take action after this, every one of Fox News's executives, directors, and advertisers is complicit in Tucker Carlson's racist, murderous rants," tweeted Robert Reich, who served as Secretary of Labor in the Clinton administration and is currently a professor at Berkeley.

-Political podcast host Brian Tyler Cohen tweeted a list of Carlson's advertisers, tagging the companies and writing, "You all just paid for Tucker Carlson to defend a murderer on air."
+Political podcast host Brian Tyler Cohen tweeted a list of Carlson's advertisers, tagging companies like SurePayroll, Gabi Insurance, My Pillow and Grayscale.
+"You all just paid for Tucker Carlson to defend a murderer on air," Cohen wrote in the tweet.

 Earlier this year, companies including T-Mobile and Papa John's Pizza pulled out of ad placements on Carlson's show after the host made dismissive comments about the Black Lives Matters movement and ominously warned his viewers that "they" will "come for you."